shreyanjoshi/Backup-Best-Practices/BackupBestPractices.md

 # Self-Custody Best Practices Guide
-Taking custody of your Bitcoin and creating a procedure for secure and simple recovery in case of loss, damage, theft etc of device.
+Taking custody of your bitcoins and creating a procedure for secure and simple recovery in case of loss, damage, theft etc of device.

 Many Bitcoin holders do not practice minimal safety, which could result in loss of their Bitcoins.